MindaugasPaz/Travel-App/README.md

 ## Project Dependencies

-The ‘cors’ package should be installed in the project from the command line, required in the project file server.js, and the instance of the app should be setup to use cors().
+The ‘cors’ package should be installed in the project from the command line, required in the project file server.js, and the instance of the app should be setup to use cors().+

 The body-parser package should be installed and included in the project.